Falco927/MS2-ftmp-/README.md

   * [Memory game tutorial](https://www.youtube.com/watch?v=sId4aKhogac&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=4)

  ## Content
  All the text content written for the Home Page/Help Menu was created by the developer.

  ## Media
  Most of the animation images used in this project were based on Memory game : [youtube tutorial](https://www.youtube.com/watch?v=sId4aKhogac&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=4)

  ## Self-Evaluation
  I enjoyed the process of "building" the project but in some areas, it was hard for me  to tackle some challenges due to the lack of knowledge, especially Javascript, which I tried to implement some code and in end I found myself overcomplicating and creating unecessary issues.

- When I started this project all the cards were organized and aligned but as I was moving forward I tried to implement the horizontal flip and instead of finishing with desired  design and style I
+ When I started this project all the cards were organized and aligned but as I was moving forward I tried to implement the horizontal flip and instead of finishing with desired  design and style I was unable to get back the initial design, but with all the challenges
+ I believe I have learned a lot and had the chance to practice for future projects.

  ## Acknowledgements
   * Thank you for my mentor's advice and support.